Only open at certain times

 Durham Cathedral was the first building in Western Europe with ribbed vaulting in the ceiling.

-The Chapter house at Durham Cathedral was begun in 1133 and took until 1140.
+Construction of the Chapter house at Durham Cathedral was begun in 1133 and continued until 1140.

 The Galilee porch on the West front of Durham Cathedral was built between 1170 and 1175.